UNCG-PHY-351-S25/uncg-phy-351-s25.github.io/docs/recipes/core/user-input.md

 It's not hard to write a better version of this recipe that handles invalid input more gracefully — for example, letting the user try repeatedly until they get it right, and showing a friendly message instead of a scary python error dump when they get it wrong.
 However, that requires python features we haven't reached yet.
 So for now, this recipe will suffice.

-If you want to ask for more than one value, just repeat this recipe more than once in your script.
+If you want to ask for more than one value, just repeat this recipe more than once in your script, asking the user for each value in turn.

 ___
 ## An Example